GabDug/Efrei-L1-ProjectHangman/Report.md

      for w in l:
      print(w[1:-1])

-For this program we just print the differents words from the second letter to the penultimate on after  the other whith a for loop
+For this program we just print the different words from the second letter to the penultimate on after the other with a for loop.

 3. b)